Maria123456675/STC-HAR/README.md

 "Enhancing Human Action Recognition with a Hybrid 3D-CNN-LSTM-GCN Architecture and Spatio-Temporal-Channel Attention",
 submitted to *The Visual Computer* (Springer Nature).

-> 🔗 This code implements the manuscript submitted to *The Visual Computer* — skeleton-only, reproducible, peer-review-ready.
+This code implements the manuscript submitted to *The Visual Computer* — skeleton-only, reproducible, peer-review-ready.

+## Key Contributions
+- A unified hybrid 3D-CNN–LSTM–GCN framework for skeleton-based HAR
+- Joint modeling of spatial, temporal, and channel-wise attention
+- Skeleton-only approach without RGB or depth inputs

 ## Requirements
 - Python 3.8+